FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 The problem is further compounded by how HTTP works.
 When a website is loaded there are several elements that have to wait for each other.
 The website may reference a style sheet (CSS file), the CSS file may reference an image and so on.
 This means several round trips have to be done to build a page.
 [HTTP/2 server push](https://www.smashingmagazine.com/2017/04/guide-http2-server-push/) attempts to mitigate this.

 CDN's work around this problem by replicating content to servers closer to the users.
-When a user requests a certain file that request lands on the CDN's *edge node* first.
+When a user requests a certain file, that request first lands on the CDN's *edge node*.
 If the CDN has the file in the cache the delivery is very fast.
 If, however, the CDN does not have the content in cache the delivery will take longer.

 ![An illustration showing that with the CDN the user gets the content from the CDN, which is much faster than fetching it from the origin server.
 However, when the CDN needs to fetch the data from the origin, delivery may even be slower.](cdn.svg)

-In essence, CDN's help with latency issues *if the content can be cached*. in other words, this helps mostly with static content, but in combination with functions as a service (see below) dynamic content can also be delivered from edge nodes to some extent.
+In essence, CDN's help with latency issues *if the content can be cached*.
+In other words, this helps mostly with static content, but in combination with functions as a service (see below) dynamic content can also be delivered from edge nodes to some extent.

 !!! tip "Did you know?"
     Low latency connections are important not just for delivering content.
 Stock exchanges benefit from very low latencies.
 For example, there is a [private microwave network between Frankfurt and London](https://arstechnica.com/information-technology/2016/11/private-microwave-networks-financial-hft/) that has twice the speed of the public internet.